Nominate Your Coach

 - Q: When do you announce the finalists?

-- A: Around May 15, Brooks will announce the finalists and share their stories.
+- A: Around the first week of June Brooks will announce the finalists and share their stories.
 That’s when you (and everyone you know) will have a chance to vote for your favorite coach.
 Be sure to spread the word!

 - Q: When do you announce the winner?

-- A: The 2015 Brooks Inspiring Coach will be chosen from the group of finalists and announced in May.
+- A: The 2016 Brooks Inspiring Coach will be chosen from the group of finalists and announced on June 24.

 - Q: What do the coaches win?